How to Make Fresh Tomato Soup

 There comes a time in the lifespan of every summer garden when the gardener has the delicious dilemma of what to do with a bounty of fresh tomatoes, all ripe at the same time.
 Besides making sauce, eating endless plates of Caprese salad, and freezing the tomatoes for later use, I like to make a fresh tomato soup.
 It may be a very simple recipe but it’s also incredibly tasty and satisfying, especially when served with a gooey grilled cheese sandwich or macaroni and cheese.

-If you’ve found my blog via Google or Stumbleupon, welcome!
+If you’ve found my blog via Google, welcome!
 I hope you find my posts helpful and take the time to check out what’s new on Former Chef!

 To receive free updates in your inbox when there’s a new post click here to subscribe.